A Categorical Framework for Learning Generalised Tree Automata: The abstract data structures in CALF

-This composed function $S \to 2^E$ is precisely the upper part of the observation table with rows $S$ and columns $E$ in Angluin's algorithm for regular languages.
-The image of $\beta_E \circ \alpha_S$ is precisely the set of rows that appear in the table, which are used as states in the hypothesis, and can be obtained as $H_\wrap$ from the wrapper $(\alpha_S, \beta_E)$. \end{example}

-Before we define hypotheses in this abstract framework, we need generalised notions of closedness and consistency.
+The composition $\beta_E \circ \alpha_S \colon S \to 2^E$ is precisely the top part of the observation table of \LStar, with rows $S$ and columns $E$.
+In fact, we have $ (\beta_E \circ \alpha_S)(s)(e) = \lang_\aut(*, se). $ The image of $\beta_E \circ \alpha_S$ is the set of rows that appear in the table.
+In \LStar{}, this set is used as states of the hypothesis, and in our setting can be obtained as $H_\wrap$, recalling that the (surjective, injective) factorisation system in $\cat{Set} $ gives factorisation through the image. \end{example} Before we define hypotheses in this abstract framework, we need generalised notions of closedness and consistency. \begin{definition}[Closedness and consistency] Given a wrapper